Best flea treatments for cats 2024 to keep the pests at bay

 The short answer is no – cats can’t get rid of fleas on their own.
 “Cats don’t fight off fleas like they would fight off an infection, because the fleas aren’t inside the body, so the immune system can’t attack,” says Woodnutt.
 “They can try to groom them off, but fleas have evolved to evade cats’ grooming habits and will happily live on a cat for years.
 Not only that, but fleas carry tapeworm, so when your cat does manage to groom a flea off and swallow it, they will then be infected with tapeworm.”

 Not only can our feline friends not get rid of fleas on their own but these pesky parasites can reproduce very quickly by laying more eggs, not just in your cat’s fur but also on your carpets, in your bedding, and in other spots around your home.
-Because of this, it’s imperative that you use a good quality flea treatment to keep your kitty protected 24/7.
+When it comes to ways to be the best cat owner, it’s imperative that you use a good quality flea treatment to keep your kitty protected 24/7.

 Kathryn Williams